hydro-informatics/hydro-informatics.github.io/_sources/numerics/openfoam/of-tutorial-multiphase-setup.md

 # The *Constant* Subdirectory

-After having copied the *polyMesh* folder from the *snappyHexMesh* results, it is necessary to correctly define the type of the different composing elements in the **boundary** file.
+After having copied the *polyMesh* folder from the *snappyHexMesh* results, it is necessary to correctly define the type of the different composing elements in the **boundary** file,.
 For instance, in the example below, the *Gravel-bottom* element was defined as *wall* whereas the *Inlet* was defined as a *patch*.

 ```
 FoamFile